Git-native · Sandboxed · HackerOS Ecosystem

 CommandDescription

-hpm info <package>Show full package details: version, author, license, description, build type
+hpm info <package>Show full package details

-hpm outdatedShow packages that have newer versions available
+hpm outdatedShow packages with newer versions available

-hpm deps <pkg>[@<ver>]Print the full dependency tree for a package
+hpm deps <pkg>Print the full dependency tree

-hpm verify <package>Verify installed package integrity against stored SHA-256 checksum
+hpm verify <package>Verify installed package integrity (SHA-256)

 Maintenance Commands